• Skip to main content

 • Line evenly on a parchment lined baking sheet.

 • Place in oven to roast for about 25 minutes or until browned to liking.
-Toss pecans in the leftover olive oil from the sprouts or add about 1 teaspoon more and add them onto the pan in the last 5 minutes of roasting.
+Toss pecans in the leftover olive oil from the sprouts or add about 1 tsp more and add them onto the pan in the last 5 minutes of roasting.

 • When the brussels sprouts are cooked, toss with the maple syrup and balsamic glaze.
 Serve immediately!